sparkutils/quality/docs/sqlfunctions.md

       !!! warning "snakeyaml is provided scope"
           Databricks runtimes provide sparkyaml, so whilst Quality builds against the correct versions for Databricks it can onyl use provided scope.

-          snakeyaml is 1.24 on DBRs below 13.1, but not present on OSS, so you may need to add the dependency yourselfs, tested compatible versions are 1.24 and 1.33.
+          snakeyaml is 1.24 on DBRs below 13.1, but not present on OSS, so you may need to add the dependency yourself, tested compatible versions are 1.24 and 1.33.
     tags:
       - yaml
   from_yaml: